-If you would like to take part in the C-GULL study you can register your interest online and a member of the research team will contact you to make an appointment for you come to the research centre at Liverpool Women's Hospital or one of our community centres.
+If you would like to take part in the C-GULL study you can speak to the research team located in either the Antenatal or Ultrasound (scanning) Department when you are next visiting the Liverpool Women's Hospital.
+Alternatively, you can register your interest online and the research team will contact you by telephone.
+A member of the team will talk to you about the study, answer any questions you may have and ask you if you would like to take part.
+You can take as must time as you need to decide.
+If you are happy to take part in the study, you will be asked to make an appointment for your first assessment with one of our Research Midwives.
 You can arrange this appointment at a time that is convenient for you.
-At your appointment, a member of the team will talk to you about the study, answer any questions you may have and ask you if you would like to take part.
-You can take as much time as you need to decide.
-If you are happy to take part in the study, you will need to complete and sign the study consent form.
+Before taking part in the study you will need to complete and sign the study consent form.
 The research team will be available to support you with this process, if needed.